Shahtaa/shahtaa/README.md

 # Welcome to My Portfolio!

 ## About Me
+I am a passionate coder who loves to create dynamic and efficient web applications.
+I specialize in Java and React, and I have solid experience in using these technologies in the development of my projects.
+I am constantly learning and improving my skills according to the latest trends and best practices.
+I am an enthusiastic team player, but I also enjoy working independently.
+I look forward to the opportunity to contribute my expertise and creativity to new challenges and projects!

 ## Projects

 ### [Java Programming - MOOC.fi](https://github.com/Shahtaa/hbc-java23S)
 Short description or bullet points highlighting features and technologies used.